 John Parachini (he, him, his) is a senior international and defense researcher, former director of the RAND Intelligence Policy Center, and a member of the Pardee RAND Graduate School faculty.
 His primary areas of research include intelligence, counterterrorism, weapons proliferation, and warning.
 He has led RAND projects on the history and future of the Office of the Director of National Intelligence; counter terrorism; Russian and Chinese conventional arms sales; North Korean decisionmaking; open-source Intelligence; and emerging technologies.

-Parachini has testified before both houses of Congress and published articles on terrorism and weapons proliferation in the Washington Quarterly, Arms Control Today, RAND Review, The Nonproliferation Review, Studies in Conflict and Terrorism, the Los Angeles Times, the San Francisco Chronicle, Newsday, USA Today, Asian Military Review, RealClearWorld, RealClearDefense, The Hill, and International Herald Tribune.
+Parachini has testified before both houses of Congress and published articles on terrorism, weapons proliferation, and intelligence in the Washington Quarterly, Arms Control Today, RAND Review, The Nonproliferation Review, Studies in Conflict and Terrorism, Prism, Los Angeles Times, San Francisco Chronicle, Newsday, USA Today, Asian Military Review, RealClearWorld, RealClearDefense, The Hill, and International Herald Tribune.

-Previously, Parachini served as the executive director of the Washington office of the Monterey Institute of International Studies' Center for Nonproliferation Studies.
-Prior to joining the Monterey Institute, he was a senior associate at the Henry L. Stimson Center, where he focused on nonproliferation and arms control issues.
+Previously, Parachini served as executive director of the Washington office of the Monterey Institute of International Studies' Center for Nonproliferation Studies.
+Before that, he was a senior associate at the Henry L. Stimson Center, where he focused on nonproliferation and arms control issues.
 He also served in short assignments at the U.S. State Department.